Based in northern California, our team is made up of dedicated and passionate supporters of wildlife conservation.

 JG has always been passionate about animals.
 With over two decades of experience in the non-profit sector, his focus has been at the interface between wildlife conservation and development issues.
 He joined WCN in 2012 and provides strategic leadership to enhance WCN’s overall impacts, sustainability and growth.
 Originally from Paris, France, JG started his career working with inspiring ecologists studying chimps, gorillas, and mandrills and dodging the occasional elephant in Gabon.
 At the World Resources Institute, he managed an NGO network to monitor logging companies in Central Africa.
 He returned to Gabon with the Wildlife Conservation Society to help the development of national parks and ecotourism.
 For his Ph.D., JG studied the effects of tourism on people’s wellbeing around protected areas in northeastern Namibia.
 JG is thrilled to combine all of his interests through his work at WCN.
 When not at work, he tries to keep up with his wife and two children exploring the outdoors and cultural diversity of the Bay Area.

 Sophie joined WCN in the spring of 2016 because of her passion for animals all around the world, not just her local pup, Peaches.
+As Senior Community Engagement Manager, Sophie manages the annual Wildlife Conservation Expos and donor events.
+She also leads the Wildlife Champions program, working with external fundraisers hosting events and crowdfunding campaigns benefiting WCN and their conservation Partners.
 Sophie graduated from the University of Puget Sound with a B.A. in Spanish Literature and International Business.
-She grew up in the Bay Area, but has previously lived in Washington state, France, and Spain, and takes any opportunity to travel internationally.
-Prior to WCN, Sophie worked at the American Cancer Society where she managed a large fundraising event to support the fight against breast cancer, and at the Lucile Packard Foundation for Children’s Health in community and donor events.
-In her free time, Sophie loves hiking in the East Bay or going to the beach with Peaches, exploring wine country, and enjoying all the delicious food the Bay Area has to offer.
+Most recently, Sophie worked at the American Cancer Society where she managed a large fundraising event to support the fight against breast cancer, and at the Lucile Packard Foundation for Children’s Health in community and donor events.
+As a native to the Bay Area, Sophie still enjoys exploring the East Bay for new hiking trails, going to the beach with Peaches, and visiting local wine country.

 An animal lover since birth, Amy first realized the negative effects people were having on the wildlife and wild places she treasured when she had to write a middle school paper on the environment.
 Since that defining moment, she has made it her mission to do as much as she can to help protect animals and the environment—through her volunteer and career work at nonprofits like the Greater Farallones Association, the San Francisco Zoo, the Marine Mammal Center in Santa Barbara, and WCN.
 In addition to her nonprofit experience, Amy has worked at several large tech companies in marketing, communications, and training.
 Today, as the Salesforce System Administrator at WCN, she leverages her technology experience and the power of database customization to help the WCN team work more efficiently to better protect wildlife.
 Amy holds a B.A. in Communications and a certification in Salesforce Administration.
 Previously, she managed a doggie daycare and her own petsitting business, learned to train big cats and other wild animals at Hollywood Animals, and was awarded a grant to go on an Earthwatch conservation science excursion on a riverboat down the Amazon.
 In her free time, you can usually find her outdoors hiking, horseback riding, stand up paddle boarding, whale watching, skiing, traveling to places with natural wonders and fauna—and photographing all of it.